• Skip to primary navigation

 Bok choy fried rice with millet - a quick and simple way to flavor the millet or rice with bok choy and Indian spices.

-This recipe is my version of Indian cumin rice, and I have used bok choy to make this dish interesting and healthy.
+This recipe is my version of Indian cumin rice, and I have used bok choy to make this dish interesting.
 Though we do not use bok choy in Indian dishes, I like to add it.

 If you do not like cabbage (like me!), try this vegetable.
 It has a mild flavor and will be crunchy even on cooking.
-Check my carrot poriyal recipe where I used bok choy to make it colorful, tasty, and healthy.
+Check my carrot poriyal recipe where I used bok choy to make it colorful and tasty.

 Let's begin making the bok choy fried rice recipe: